kinde-oss/kinde-typescript-sdk/README.md

 getOrganization(): string
 ```

-## A Word on Pollyfills
+## A Word on Polyfills
 In the event that you are using the SDK in the browser environment where the browser
 in question has an older version.
-You may have to include pollyfills to account for
+You may have to include polyfills to account for
 the [**crypto**](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API)
 web API which is available in more recent versions.